Watch your thoughts for they become words.

 And watch your character for it becomes your destiny.

 -Margaret Thatcher in The Iron Lady

 The greatest enemy of a healthy lifestyle is your own mind.
 You can make it work with a small budget; you can make it work with kids; you can make it work on the road – but you can’t make it work unless you believe that you can.

 That’s a huge stumbling block for so many people.
-For every Angie stepping up to bat and turning her life around, there’s someone else out there thinking “I can’t do this.
+For every person stepping up to bat and turning their life around, there’s someone else out there thinking “I can’t do this.
 I’m overweight.
 I’ve been overweight my whole life.
 I’m just not a healthy person.”
 Those thoughts create a whole identity around being sick and overweight.
 And once fall into that identity, it’s almost impossible to act differently: it just isn’t you.

 But you can change that identity, from the inside out.
 Start acting and talking like the person you want to become, and you’ll start thinking like that person.
 And once you change the way you think about behavior, and the behavior itself will follow.

 One of the most common questions from people who are just starting out is “can I have __________?”.
 Can I have gluten-free bread?
 Can I have stevia?
 Can I have coconut sugar?
 Can I have apple juice?